|

 Perfect Time, but I very much hope that title changes.
 For now, it's something to mark the

 page.
 The story weighed in at 4000 words.
-It may grow another 500 words, but I'm so
+It may grow another 500 words, but I'm so pleased to have finally gotten a handle on this one.
+Whew!

 The new project story is, at last, going well!
 I'm about 2500 words into the story now.
 The